rsolter/rsolter.github.io/_posts/2019-11-01-Monthly_Bike_Forecast.md

 ------------------------------------------------------------------------

-Running ACF, PACF plots of the differeced data to see what values for *q*, *p* would be for an ARIMA model:
+Running ACF, PACF plots of the differenced data to see what values for *q*, *p* would be for an ARIMA model:

 ![](/rblogging/2019/11/01/Monthly_Bike_Forecast_files/Differenced%20ACF-1.png)